shiromoca-cafe-bandori-tl/grpa-apr-fl-2022_shrmca/README.md

 TL;DR:

-* Translated version: https://shiromoca-cafe-bandori-tl.github.io/grpa-apr-fl-2022_shrmca/ (open only if you trust me and the creator of QuickBMS)
+* Translated version (WIP): https://shiromoca-cafe-bandori-tl.github.io/grpa-apr-fl-2022_shrmca/ (open only if you trust me and the creator of QuickBMS)
 * Original version: https://shiromoca-cafe-bandori-tl.github.io/grpa-apr-fl-2022_shrmca/original/
 * Scripts are located in